The Heirs of the Dragon: Plot

 In 101 AC, (Note: In this world, the calendar system is based on the conquest of Westeros by Aegon I Targaryen, with AC meaning "After the Conquest.")
 King Jaehaerys I Targaryen, having outlived his sons, convened a Great Council to select an heir and avoid a potential war of succession.
 Though 14 claims are heard only two candidates are truly considered: Princess Rhaenys Targaryen, the king's eldest descendant, and Prince Viserys Targaryen, the king's eldest male descendant.
 The lords of the Seven Kingdoms ultimately choose Viserys.

 Nine years into Viserys's reign, (Note: A card of on-screen text appears after the cold open, stating that it is now nine years into Viserys's reign, and specifically 172 years before the birth of Daenerys Targaryen (thus about 188 years before Game of Thrones Season 1)) his wife, Queen Aemma Arryn, is again pregnant.
 After many failed pregnancies, Viserys is certain Aemma will birth a healthy son.
 A great tournament is organized to celebrate the impending birth.
 Ser Otto Hightower, the Hand of the King, insists that Prince Daemon, Viserys's brother and heir presumptive, is unfit to rule, citing his brutal methods as Commander of the City Watch, but Viserys ignores his advice.

 At the tournament, Viserys's only living child, Princess Rhaenyra, and her companion, Lady Alicent Hightower, Otto's daughter, are intrigued by Ser Criston Cole, a handsome, common-born knight who defeats the popular Daemon in both jousting and melee.
 Meanwhile, Aemma suffers a breech birth that drastically risks both her life and her baby's.
 Viserys allows Grand Maester Mellos to perform a cesarean section, hoping to save the child, though knowing the procedure will kill Aemma.
 The infant, named Baelon, dies shortly after his mother.
 Rhaenyra's dragon, Syrax, cremates their remains during the funeral.

 At Otto's request, Alicent makes a condolence visit to Viserys.
 Otto later informs the Small Council that, at a local brothel, Daemon mockingly referred to the deceased Baelon as "the heir for a day."
 When confronted, Daemon says Viserys never supported him and claims he is a weak king manipulated by others, particularly Otto.
-Outraged, Viserys removes Daemon as his heir in favor of Rhaenyra and banishes Daemon from King's Landing.
+Outraged, Viserys removes Daemon as his heir in favor of Rhaenyra and banishes Daemon from King's Landing ordering him to return to Runestone and his estranged lady wife, Rhea Royce.

 Viserys tells Rhaenyra a secret passed down through the generations: their ancestor Aegon the Conqueror dreamt of a threat from the North that Westeros can only defeat if a Targaryen sits on the Iron Throne.
 The lords of Westeros swear fealty to Rhaenyra as crown princess, while Daemon and his lover, Mysaria, depart atop his dragon, Caraxes.